 The first step to solving a problem is to identify it.
 Let’s discuss the etiology of our concerns:

 The most prominent and prevalent cause of lack of focus among students is fear of failure.
 Fear breeds negativity which pulls down confidence and hence hinders with the ability to concentrate and deliver.
 Closely associated with fear is anxiety, or what professionals like to call ‘test anxiety’.
-Research suggests that not less than 60 percent candidates appearing for a mock test face test anxiety and complain of ‘completely blacking out’ during a test.
-You might know your stuff to the core, but fear can single handedly limit you from scoring up to your mark.
+Research suggests that not less than 60 percent of candidates appearing for a mock test face test anxiety and complain of ‘completely blacking out’ during a test.
+You might know your stuff to the core, but fear can single-handedly limit you from scoring up to your mark.

 Nothing but regular practice, knowing your weakness and working on them can enthuse confidence in you.
 Once you’re confident about everything you have studied and know that you are ready for almost every type of question that can possibly be asked in the test, there’s no way you’re going to be nervous anymore.
 The key is to practice sincerely and believe in yourself.
-This article gives some life-changing mantras on how to analyze and overcome your fear.

 Most candidates, being in their early years of adulthood, gain a sinful pleasure in indulging in untimely naps and the lethargic lifestyle.
 Though they may claim to still find time out to study for some hours throughout the day irrespective of what time of the day it is, the body and mind may not comply.
 The body follows a ‘clock’ of sorts and not having a regular routine often works against a quality study time.